 What is Champion of the Year?

-Champion of the Year presented by Delta Fair and Stonebridge Golf Club is an annual eight week fundraising competition organized by the Best Buddies Memphis Advisory Board, featuring a select group of community leaders prominent in Memphis and the surrounding areas.
+Champion of the Year is an annual eight week fundraising competition organized by Best Buddies' Advisory Board, featuring a select group of young professionals prominent in the Memphis community.
 These philanthropic trailblazers compete to raise the most funds for Best Buddies Tennessee and earn the ultimate title of Champion of the Year.

 For more information, please contact us at email@example.com or (901) 937-0005.

 The ideal candidates are business and community leaders who are ambitious, socially active, philanthropic, well-networked, and passionate about making a difference in the lives of people with intellectual and developmental disabilities (IDD).
 Candidates will receive great recognition in the Memphis and surrounding market and will have the opportunity to work with a Buddy – a person with IDD.

 Our 2015 Champion of the Year Candidates